You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 The 85 millimeter is much better.
-In fact, it’s really impressive with the aperture wide open at F 1.2.
+It’s really impressive with the aperture wide open at F 1.2.

-The lens is very sharp, in the middle of the image, and good colors and contrast.
+The lens is very sharp, in the middle of the image, and has good colors and contrast.

-There is some visible purple fringing, which has a bit of a shame, but only really shows up on quite bright sunny days.
+There is some visible purple fringing, which is a bit of a shame, but only really shows up on quite bright sunny days.

-Despite the wide F1.2 aperture, the corners are still fairly sharp, and there’s a minimal chromatic aberration on contrasting edges.
-That’s a particularly great performance.
+Despite the wide F1.2 aperture, the corners are still reasonably sharp, and there’s a minimal chromatic aberration on contrasting edges.
+That’s a particularly outstanding performance.

 The picture quality becomes completely perfect, the corners and chromatic aberration have disappeared.

 Overall the lens gives a brilliant performance on full-frame cameras, very impressive, indeed.